grav/esp32-fennel/README.md

 $ fennel --compile blinkled.fnl  | ./wrap_do.sh | tee /dev/ttyUSB0
 ```

+The `wrap_do` part is because of how local scope works with interactive mode, see https://www.lua.org/pil/4.2.html

 ## Getting Clojure in the mix

 Listening for output from Clojure